EasyJet to resume flights from June 15

 EasyJet is to resume flights from a number of UK airports from June 15.

-The low-cost carrier announced it will restart flights on mainly domestic routes between 22 European airports.
+The low-cost carrier announced that its initial schedule will involve mainly domestic flying in the UK and France.

+Further routes will be confirmed “over the coming weeks” as demand increases and coronavirus lockdown measures across Europe are relaxed, the airline said.

+The only international route from the UK will be between Gatwick and Nice, France.

-As part of new safety and hygiene measures, passengers and crew will be required to wear masks on board aircraft.
+As part of new safety and hygiene measures, passengers and crew will be required to wear masks in airports and on aircraft.

 There will be no food sold during flights, enhanced cleaning of planes, and disinfection wipes and hand sanitiser made available to passengers.